jamesagnew/smart-on-fhir-demo/README.md

 Client Credentials (not needed for this demo but supplied just in case):
   * Client ID: `growth_chart`
   * Client Secret: `helloclient`

+* You can revoke access at the following link: https://smartdemo.smilecdr.com:9200/oauth/revoke

 # Part 2 - Create Your Own Data

 For the following exercise, you will now create your own data and launch the SMART Growth Chart app to display it.